everoute/everoute/README.md

 virtualization platform and [Kubernetes](https://kubernetes.io) native network and security.
-Everoute focus on network Layer3 and Layer4 to provide networking and security service for virtualization platform and Kubernetes platform, it leverages [Open vSwitch](https://www.openvswitchd.org/) as the networking data plane.
+Everoute focus on network Layer3 and Layer4 to provide networking and security service for virtualization platform and Kubernetes platform, it leverages [Open vSwitch](https://www.openvswitchd.org) as the networking data plane.

-Everoute mainly focuses on the networking and security controlling, it can be integrated with Kubernetes cloud native platform, virtualization platform, private cloud, public cloud and even hybrid cloud easily.
+Everoute mainly focuses on the networking and security control, it can be integrated with Kubernetes cloud native platform, virtualization platform, private cloud, public cloud and even hybrid cloud easily.